 The head office and principal business address of the Fund and the Manager is 3200-1021 West Hastings Street, Vancouver, British Columbia, V6E 0C3.
-The fiscal year end of the Fund is December 31st in each year and the taxation year end is December 15th in each year.
+The fiscal year end of the Fund is December 31st and the taxation year end is December 15th in each year.